AdaSouls/Stateful-POAP/README.md

-# NFT Game Node Template
+# AdaSouls: Stateful POAPs Indexer

-This documentation provides a basic overview of the template.
+This documentation provides a basic overview of what are Stateful POAPs and how its indexer works.
 Each module has its own `README` file with more detailed information.

 ## Installation